Revisiting Silhouette Aggregation: Methods

 The computation of the silhouette coefficient for all the $N$ points in a dataset requires the computation of a pairwise distance matrix at the cost of $\mathcal{O}(N^{2})$ operations.
 This is demanding in terms of computational and space complexity and, hence, not scalable for large datasets~\cite{capo2023fast}.
 The typical approach to tackle this problem is to compute the silhouette score using a uniformly selected subsample of the dataset.

 In a cluster-imbalanced problem, the typical (uniform across data points) sampling may favour the major cluster and may even disregard completely one of the minor clusters.
-For example, considering the dataset of Figure~\ref{fig:Synthetic-Demonstration} that contains the very dense nucleus cluster, the silhouette score was often impossible to compute when using the typical sampling strategy, since only data points from the nucleus cluster were sampled.
+We argue that this practice contradicts the nature of macro-averaging, which assumes that clusters are equally weighted when averaged.
+To solve this problem, when macro-averaging is aimed, we propose that sampling takes place per cluster, following the macro-averaging spirit.

-To solve this problem, following the intuition of the macro-averaged silhouette score, we propose creating a subsample of size $L$ for computing the macro-averaged silhouette score by uniformly selecting a subset of $L/K$ points from each cluster $C_i$, where $i=1,\ldots,K$.
-In this way, we ensure that all the clusters contribute a sufficient number of data points to the subsample, and a robust macro-averaged silhouette score computation.
+More specific, we create a subsample of size $L$ for computing the macro-averaged silhouette score by uniformly selecting a subset of $L/K$ points from each cluster $C_i$, where $i=1,\ldots,K$.
+In this way, we ensure that all the clusters contribute a sufficient number of data points to the subsample, preserving the robustness of macro-Silhouette.

-Figure~\ref{fig:ScorevsSample} presents a comparison between the typical (i.e., uniformly across data points) and the proposed cluster-balanced sampling of the macro-averaged silhouette score.
-The median for both strategies converges to the value achieved when using the whole dataset (yellow, dashed line), as expected.
-However, when using the typical uniform sampling strategy (red line), the macro-averaged silhouette score considerably varies (red shadow), especially for small sample sizes.
-By contrast, the variation is small when using the balanced strategy (green shadow), converging faster to a small value as the sample size increases.